 In adolescence, teenagers are asserting their autonomy faster than they are able to develop self-regulation.
 Therefore, it’s critical for parents to provide emotional stability while converting conflict to resolutions that model a healthy dance between conflict and closeness.
-Negotiation that leads to understanding, connection, and mutual respect strengthen the relationship and support teens in their development.
+Negotiation that leads to understanding, connection, and mutual respect strengthens the relationship and supports teens in their development.

 Related reading: “Redirecting Teen Defiance into Healthy Self-Esteem.”

 Three Keys to Diffuse Charged Interactions and Tame Teenage Rebellion

 Below are some essential things that we can do as parents to help build a strong bridge for teens crossing over to the shore of adulthood.

 Listen with an Open Mind to Your Teen.

 Be Interested in Them!

 Your teen may be impulsive and mouthy with a tinge of disrespect, but it doesn’t mean that you shouldn’t listen to them.
 Parents tend to dismiss what a teen says or invalidate their remarks because of how they are expressed.
 Every teenager wants to be heard and respected as a young adult—yes, even though they might act immaturely and inappropriately.
 They need you as their grounding wire!